-A good compliance program can save you a lot of time and money (and headaches) in the future.
-It isn't something to take lightly when setting up your new RIA and this guide will help you navigate the complexities of putting together your new firm's program.
+A good RIA compliance program can save you a lot of time and money (and headaches) in the future.
+It isn't something to take lightly when setting up your new RIA and this guide gives you everything you need to know to set up your RIA compliance program at your firm.

 Having established more than a dozen registered investment advisers and worked with hundreds of legal and compliance professionals, I’ve seen nearly every possibility in which RIAs fulfill their regulatory obligations.
 While these regulatory rules, guidance notes, court cases, no-action letters, and legal interpretations can fill a library, an RIA’s role in keeping the SEC happy can simply be summarized as:

 Adopting written policies and procedures reasonably designed to prevent violations of securities laws;